MightyOrm/Mighty/README.md

 - Paged result sets on Oracle now have `RowNumber` instead of `r___` as the additional row number column name (and the additional column always appears, as it did before)

-The only one of the above which will compile against a strongly-typed instance of MightyORM even if you don't make the mentioned changes is .Update(item, key), but running it will give you a meaningful runtime exception.
-(You will also get runtime not compile-time errors if you call any of the old versions against MightyORM stored in a dynamic variable.)
+The only one of the above which will compile against a strongly-typed instance of `MightyOrm` even if you don't make the mentioned changes is .Update(item, key), but running it will give you a meaningful runtime exception.
+(You will also get runtime not compile-time errors if you call any of the old versions against MightyOrm stored in a dynamic variable.)

 ### Not yet supported